HL7/davinci-dtr/input/pagecontent/specification.md

 In general CQL **SHALL** be used when pre-populating anything exposed in the FHIR based patient data access API (The 21st Century Cures Act API).

 #### Guidance on Structure of CQL Logic
 Like many other programming languages, CQL allows for statements to be nested within conditional logic.
 This creates instances where some statements may not be executed due to a prior condition being met.
 This behavior should be used intentionally by payers creating CQL.
+This implementation guide does not support authorization logic in the CQL.

 Data retrieval is highly dependent on the *enableWhen* attribute/element: